 Lectures are usually one hour, twice a week.
 You'll be expected to take notes and it's often best if you've done a little reading and thought about the topic first.

-Tutorials are usually 1 or 2 hours, once a week.
+Tutorials are usually one or two hours, once a week.
 They're usually more informal and based on discussion between the tutor and students.
 They give you the chance to dig into the material covered in lectures, ask questions and debate ideas.

 Pracs or lab-based classes can be two hours or longer.
 Their purpose will vary depending on your course, but they're more hands-on.
 They give you the chance to experiment, practise and develop skills.